 Your own power plants – Power purchase agreements (PPAs) for energy neutrality

 You can reserve your “own” power plants for a short- or long-term period.
 Combining EACs from your “own” power plant portfolio with the physical electricity deliveries can give a long-term Power Purchase Agreement fulfilling your needs.
 If new power projects are included, a PPA can give an energy neutral solution.
-ECOHZ delivers documentation of origin and power plants which can be used for storytelling and communication.
-Power Plant Reservation and PPAs
+Ecohz delivers documentation of origin and power plants which can be used for storytelling and communication.
+PPAs

 Supply chain emissions are on average 11.4x higher than operational emissions (CDP 2020)